mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/displaying.md

 In this chapter we'll use a page-mod to locate elements of Web pages that have annotations associated with them, and a panel to display the annotations.

-## Annotator page-mod ##
+## Matcher page-mod ##

-### Annotator Content Script ###
+### Matcher Content Script ###

-The content script for the 'annotator' page-mod is initialized with a list of all the annotations that the user has created.
+The content script for the `matcher` page-mod is initialized with a list of all the annotations that the user has created.

-When a page is loaded the annotator searches the DOM for elements that match annotations.
+When a page is loaded the matcher searches the DOM for elements that match annotations.
 If it finds any it binds functions to that element's [mouseenter](http://api.jquery.com/mouseenter/) and [mouseleave](http://api.jquery.com/mouseleave/) events to send messages to the main add-on code asking it to show or hide the annotation.

-Like the selector, the annotator also listens for the window's `unload` event and on unload sends a 'detach' message to the main add-on code, so the add-on can clean it up.
+Like the selector, the matcher also listens for the window's `unload` event and on unload sends a `detach` message to the main add-on code, so the add-on can clean it up.

 The complete content script is here: